Latest Country Reports

 To regulate domestic printing and copying activities, the government required all publishing houses, and printing and photocopying establishments to register their equipment.
 The government did not allow the publication of works on topics that were out of favor with the government, including some works of fiction.

 The government continued to monitor citizens’ e-mail and internet activity.
 Reports indicated that the Ministry of National Security controlled the main access gateway and that several servers belonging to internet protocol addresses registered to the Ministry of Communications operated software that allowed the government to record Voice over Internet Protocol conversations, turn on cameras and microphones, and log keystrokes.
-Authorities blocked access to websites it considered sensitive, including YouTube and Facebook.
+The authorities blocked access to websites they considered sensitive, including YouTube, Twitter, and Facebook, as well as virtual private network connections, including those of diplomatic missions.

-According to the International Telecommunication Union, approximately 5 percent of the population used the internet.
+According to the International Telecommunication Union, approximately 5 percent of the population used the internet, although state media reported a fourfold increase of usage from 2014.
 The percentage of the population that accessed the internet via cell phones reportedly was significantly higher, although official estimates were not available.

 Academic Freedom and Cultural Events

 The government did not tolerate criticism of government policy or the president in academic circles and curtailed research in areas it considered politically sensitive, such as comparative law, history, ethnic relations, and theology.
-On January 9, a presidential decree allowed the government to certify foreign diplomas in January and July of each year.
+In February a presidential decree established procedures for the government to certify foreign diplomas.
 In order to have foreign diplomas formally recognized, graduates must complete an application, submit information on their family history for three generations, and pass regular Turkmen university graduation exams related to their majors.
 Due to this extensive process, many graduates of foreign universities reported they were unable to certify their diplomas with authorities at the Ministry of Education, making them ineligible for employment at state agencies.
 Some reported that ministry officials demanded bribes to allow certification of their diplomas.

 The government strictly controlled the production of plays and performances in state theaters, and these were severely limited.
 Authorities also strictly controlled film screenings and limited viewings to approved films dubbed or subtitled in Turkmen, unless sponsored by a foreign embassy.